Chemical Property Prediction Under Experimental Biases: Experiments

 \subsubsection{Comparison of predictive performance.}

-We show all the MAE comparison results (in the mean and standard deviations of 30 trials) in Tables \ref{tab:s1}--\ref{tab:s4} corresponding to the four simulated biased sampling scenarios.
-In all four tables, the ratios in the IPS and DIRL columns indicate the improvements achieved over the baseline, respectively.
-The `*' symbols next to the improvements denote the $p$-values reported in the paired $t$-test; `**' means the $p$-value is less than 0.01, that is, the increase/decrease is statistically significant with a 1\% threshold.
-Similarly, `*' means that the p-value is less than 0.05, that is, the statistical significance has a 5\% threshold.
+Figures~\ref{fig:mae1} and Figures~\ref{fig:mae2} show all the MAE comparison results (in the mean and standard deviations of 30 trials) corresponding to the four simulated biased sampling scenarios.
+The * symbols above the bars denote the $p$-values of the paired $t$-test when comparing Baseline (without bias mitigation) with IPS and CFR, respectively; ** means the $p$-value was less than 0.01, and * means that it was less than 0.05.
+Note that, in the case of QM9, the result for the HOMO-LUMO gap (denoted by `gap') in Scenario 3 was equivalent to that in Scenario 4 because QM9 contains HOMO-LUMO gap information,

-Table~\ref{tab:s1} shows the results under Scenario 1, which uses the number of atoms as an indicator for biased sampling.
-The IPS approach improves the predictive performance with statistical significance compared with the baseline method for eight chemical properties, whereas the DIRL approach degrades the predictive performance for all 12 chemical properties with statistical significance.

-Similarly, for Scenario 2 , Table~\ref{tab:s2} shows the statistically significant improvements by IPS for nine chemical properties, and DIRL degrades the predictive performance for nine chemical properties.

-Table~\ref{tab:s3} shows the results under Scenario 3 which uses the HOMO-LUMO Gap value as the indicator for biased sampling, and predicts on 11 other chemical properties.
-Again, the predictive performance for eight chemical properties is improved with statistical significance by IPS, and DIRL is detrimental to the performance for all 11 chemical properties.
-Note that the result for the prediction of the HOMO-LUMO Gap is missing in the table (denoted by `gap'), but it is equivalent to the result for the HOMO-LUMO Gap in Scenario 4.

-Similar results are found in Table~\ref{tab:s4} corresponding to Scenario 4, where each of 12 chemical properties is used as the indicator for biased sampling in the prediction tasks for the property itself; IPS improves in eight properties, while DIRL degrades in ten properties.

-The overall results for all the scenarios indicate that the IPS approach improves the performance for many properties and scenarios; especially, it is noteworthy that the performance is statistically significantly improved for the six properties (alpha, zvpe, u0, u298, h298, and g298) in all of the four scenarios, which shows that IPS has solid effectiveness and promise in mitigating experimental biases.
-On the other hand, the DIRL approach is almost harmful for all the scenarios.
+The overall results for all the scenarios indicated that the IPS approach improved the performance for many properties and scenarios; in particular the performance was statistically significantly improved for the six properties of QM9 (alpha, zvpe, u0, u298, h298, and g298) in all of the four scenarios, which indicated that IPS has solid effectiveness and potential in mitigating experimental biases on these tasks.
+However, we found that there were some statistically insignificant comparison and even significant failure for the three properties of QM9 (homo, lumo, gap) and the properties of ZINC, ESOL, and FreeSolv.
+These failures indicated that although IPS achieved improvements on most of the tasks, it was not stable.
+In addition, the improvements by IPS of QM9 were more significant for Scenarios 1 and 2 than Scenarios 3 and 4.
+The differences might be explained by the accuracy of the propensity score model; the accuracies in the four scenarios were 81.05\%, 87.49\%, 76.04\%, and 79.02\%, respectively, which meant that the propensity scores were more accurate in Scenarios 1 and 2.